 Most medical aid schemes try to settle claims disputes as fast as possible.
 Firstly, because the disputes can harm the image of the medical scheme; and secondly, a long dispute process is costly for both the scheme and the person causing the dispute.

-• Contact your medical aid and list the dispute.
-Should a consultant not be able to assist you with the dispute the case will be escalated to a more senior member of their staff.
+- Contact your medical aid and list the dispute.
+Should a consultant not be able to assist you with the dispute the case will go to a more senior member of their staff.
 Be sure that you have not broken any of the rules applied to your chosen medical aid plan.

-• If the route with your legal representative fails, you can contact the Council of Medical Schemes (CMS).
+- If the route with your legal representative fails, you can contact the Council of Medical Schemes (CMS).
 CMS is the governing body of all the medical aids in South Africa.
-The council is appointed by the Minister of Health and is the closest thing to a medical ombudsman you can find.
+The Minister of Health appoints the Council and is the closest thing to a medical ombudsman you can find.
 The council is set up in such a way that any person who has a problem with their medical aid can contact them and find recourse.
 These problems do not only have to be claims disputes, you can contact them if you feel aggravated with your medical aid too.

 Contact centre: 0861 123 267

 What happens when the Council receives a complaint?